HL7/fhir-mCODE-ig/input/pagecontent/group-assessment.md

 ### Comorbidities

-Comorbidities are important in the prognosis and treatment.
+Comorbidities are important in the prognosis and treatment of cancer.
 Comorbid conditions in mCODE are aligned with the [Elixhauser Comorbidity Index](https://www.hcup-us.ahrq.gov/toolssoftware/comorbidityicd10/comorbidity_icd10.jsp).
+A similar approach could be used with other systems of comorbidity assessment, such as the [Charlson Comorbidity Index](https://healthcaredelivery.cancer.gov/seermedicare/considerations/comorbidity.html), but that remains outside the scope of mCODE.

 ### Performance Assessments

 mCODE supports the [Eastern Cooperative Oncology Group (ECOG) Performance Status](https://ecog-acrin.org/resources/ecog-performance-status) and [Karnofsky Performance Status (KPS)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3722041/).
-Because performance assessments may be performed more than once over a period of time, multiple instances may exist for a single patient
+Because performance assessments may be performed more than once over a period of time, multiple instances may exist for a single patient.

 ### Laboratory Tests